hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 `REACT_APP_BACKEND_HOST="https://greenthumb-gardens-backend.herokuapp.com"`

-I also updated the Redux `action` file fetched made an async request to the backend application.
+I also updated the Redux `action` file that made an async request to the backend application.

 ```javascript
 export function addPlant(plantToAdd) {